jlangch/venice/doc/readme/ext-configuration.md

 **Java Properties**

-Reads a configuration values from system properties and associates them with the specified paths in the configuration map
+Reads configuration values from system properties and associates them with the specified paths in the configuration map

 ```